 —Pope Emeritus Benedict XVI, to artists gathered in the Sistine Chapel (2009)

 In his message at the annual meeting of Pontifical Academies, Pope Francis spoke of ‘sparks of beauty and love’ as necessary to heal and mend humanity.
-Drawing on Pope Francis' insights (and those of his predecessors) that ‘sparks of beauty’ can change the world, this series of talks and resources will encourage a holistic, Catholic and grounded approach to faith and life.
-By seeking out the insights of speakers from a variety of fields—art, science, music, literature, sport—the program seeks to encourage a new imagining to Catholic spirituality in 21st century Australia.
+In dialogue with speakers from a variety of fields – art, science, music, literature, sport – the Sparks of Beauty series seeks to encourage a new imagining to Catholic spirituality in 21st century Australia.

 Sparks of Beauty: Sport